Do you want to enable Imagick on your WordPress website?

 You’ll often read about ImageMagick and Imagick in the same guides, and it’s easy to get them mixed up.

 ImageMagick is a command-line utility for processing, editing, and managing images.
-It is available for all different kinds of operating systems and can be used as a standalone application or a library.
+It is available for all different kinds of operating systems, and you can use it as a standalone application or a library.

 Meanwhile, Imagick is a PHP extension of ImageMagick.
 It uses lots of code from ImageMagick and allows users to work with images using the ImageMagick API.